Harsz06/Full-Stack-Stock-Trading/README.md

 </p>

 ## Overview
-The Full-Stack Stock Trading Platform is a robust and scalable web application that enables users to trade stocks seamlessly.
-Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, this platform allows users to buy and sell stocks and manage their portfolios.
-Currently, the market data does not update in real-time, but we plan to integrate real-time market data in the future.
-Transactions are currently simplified, allowing users to place orders and buy stocks without security measures, but we aim to implement secure transactions in upcoming updates.
+The Full-Stack Stock Trading Platform is a Zerodha-inspired clone that provides users with a seamless and interactive stock trading experience.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), this platform enables users to:

+ - Buy and sell stocks with an intuitive interface

+ - Manage and track portfolios efficiently

+ - View stock performance through charts and analytics

+⚠️ Note: Market data is currently static and does not update in real-time.
+Transactions are simplified without advanced security measures.
+Future updates will integrate real-time market data, secure trading, and enhanced portfolio analytics to make it closer to a professional trading platform like Zerodha.

 ## Features
 - **Stock Trading**: Buy and sell stocks in real-time.